osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

-Make sure the version you use does not use mysql 5.7.
+Make sure the version you use does not use mysql 5.7 or Php 7.
 It currently does not work with OSPOS.

 Download and Install Xampp - Version 5.6.28 / PHP 5.6.28 it is working great on Windows 10. https://www.apachefriends.org/download.html